University of Utah

 readings: Neuman_review, Fernandez_titin, Guntherodt_DNA

-readings: Chapter 4 from PN, lecture notes, solved problems
+readings: Chapter 4 from PN, more solved problems

 readings: Ch 28 from KAD, solved problems

-readings: Schmidt SMD, Rigler FCS, Schwille FCS review
+readings: Schmidt SMD, Rigler FCS review, Schwille FCS review

 readings: lecture notes, solved problems